 The following protocols will apply to all pupils, except pupils who have a clearly identified specific emotional / behavioural / learning need.
 In such cases, pupils will have an individual behaviour plan which clearly states how they should be managed by school staff; and which all staff are bound to adhere to.
 It is the responsibility of senior leaders to make all staff / stakeholders aware of individual behaviour plan targets and protocols.
-It is the responsibility of all staff to read these plans and act upon the targets.
+These pupil details can be found in the 'One Page Profile' record stored in the Staff Room.
+It is the responsibility of all staff to read these profile documents.